Return to Main Page for the Double Helix Ranch

 There are exceptions to the pattern of wet El Niño years and dry La Niña years, of course.
 Hurricanes also can have a major influence on our rainfall patterns in the summer and fall, and hurricanes tend to be suppressed in El Niño years and more active in La Niña years.
 However, research published in 2009 (Impact of shifting patterns of Pacific Ocean warming on north Atlantic tropical cyclones; Science 325: 77-80) suggests that there are actually two versions of El Niño episodes, depending on the exact location of the warmer water in the equatorial Pacific.
 In the classic version of an El Niño, the warming is in the eastern Pacific, and Atlantic hurricanes are less frequent.
 But in the variant El Niño, the warming is in the central Pacific, and Atlantic hurricanes are as frequent as they are in La Niña years.
 La Niña years tend to be dry in the winter and spring, but may get late summer/fall floods associated with hurricanes.
 El Niño years are often wet in the winter and spring.
 The wettest years of all come when we have an El Niño winter and spring, and then the El Niño breaks to allow an active hurricane season in the summer and fall.
 This latter pattern can also occur under the variant El Niño conditions, in which the warming occurs in the central Pacific.

-The following graph from the NOAA/National Weather Service Climate Prediction Center shows the El Niño/La Niña cycles since 1950:
+The following graph from the NOAA/National Weather Service Climate Prediction Center shows the El Niño/La Niña cycles from 1950 to 2015:

 In the graph above, orange indicates El Niño conditions, and blue indicates La Niña conditions.
 If you compare the wet/dry cycles at Fly Gap to the El Niño/La Niña cycles, you will see that there is a close correlation.
 The long-lasting 2007-2009 drought resulted from a "double-dip" La Niña.
 Conditions briefly returned to near neutral in summer 2008, but then went right back into La Niña conditions in late 2008 and early 2009 (bringing back the drought conditions).
 In summer 2009, we returned to El Niño conditions, and a full El Niño episode developed in late 2009 (which produced our wet and cool winter of 2009-2010).
 Unfortunately, we had another double-dip La Niña in 2010-2011 (see more below).